jtumina/InformationRetrieval/README.md

 # InformationRetrieval
 Application searches a directory of text files called `p5docs/` for a given search query and prints the most relevant document to the console and outputs the other sorted file names and their associated relevancy scores to a file called `search_scores.txt`.
+Uses TF-IDF algorithm to determine relevancy scores.
+Also removes stop words (words that appear in every document) to help the score to be as accurate as possible.

 ## Compliling and Running
 Project can be compiled using command `make` followed by running the executable with the following arguments: